 The idea, basically, is you can always find something cool and useful to do with Mason jars, so just keep a few around in case you get an idea.
 We’ve actually prepared a bunch of examples of some easy Mason jar crafts for you today, so let’s see if any of these are to your liking.

 Fun DIY Projects to Transform Your Mason Jars

 Mason jars are almost exclusively used for storage but that can take lots of different forms.
 This for instance is a Mason jar wall organizer.
-You can make something like this for your kitchen, bathroom or any other space that needs a bit of extra storage on the wall.
-All you need for this project is a piece of wood, some leather straps, upholstery tacks, a hammer and some jars.
-Three jars seems to be the magic number here but you can use as many or as few as you want to.
+You can make something like this for your kitchen, bathroom, or any other space that needs a bit of extra storage on the wall.
+All you need for this project is a piece of wood, some leather straps, upholstery tacks, a hammer, and some jars.
+Three jars seem to be the magic number here but you can use as many or as few as you want to.

 Here’s a great idea for some cheap and interesting Halloween decorations: turn jars into mummies.
 You can make a bunch of them and you can use jars of different shapes and sizes.
 Decorate them with gauze wrap or anything similar that’s thin and stretchy.
 Make sure the material you use is not totally opaque so a bit of light can also get through.

 Mason jar votives are also super easy to make and require very few supplies and little effort.
 The idea is to spray paint the jars and to use painter’s tape to create a pattern or a design on them for the light of the candle to pass through.
 This copper spray paint looks very stylish but of course, you can use other colors as well.

 You can also use Mason jars to create beautiful centerpieces.
 The jars themselves don’t need to be the center of attention.
 You can use one or two as vases and fill them with beautiful and colorful flowers.
 Others can serve as organizers and storage containers for cutlery, straws, and everything else.
 Tie ribbon and twine around the jars and decorate them a bit so they look lovely without standing out too much.